tweedegolf/embedded-workshop/lectures/mdbook/src/2_peripherals/assignment.md

 <div class="read">

 # Assignment 2
+For this assignment, you can use `assignments/accel_display/main.rs` as an outline.

 ## Write a message to the screen
 - First, let's hook up the SSD1306 OLED screen if you haven't already done so yet.
 The best way is to do that using your breadboard.
 Connect it like this: